FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 		- Unstable Transmitter (Consumed)
 - Actives (Equipment)
 	- Regular
-		- Blast Shower -
+		- Blast Shower - Instantly cleanse all negative effects around yourself, including debuffs, damage-over-time, and nearby projectiles within a 20ft radius.
+3.5 Round/20 Second Cooldown.
-		- Disposable Missile Launcher -
+		- Disposable Missile Launcher - Fires a swarm of 12 missiles that deal 300% Base Damage each that fly towards the nearest enemy.
+7.5 Round/45 Second Cooldown.
-		- Eccentric Vase -
+		- Eccentric Vase - The user creates a quantum tunnel between 1-3281ft that instantly transports any players between the two points in an instant, the tunnel lasting 5 Rounds/30 Seconds.
+7.5 Round/45 Second Cooldown.
-		- Executive Card -
+		- Executive Card - Whenever you spend Gold, gain 10% of the Gold spent back.
+If the purchase was from a multishop terminal, the other terminals will remain open.
-		- Foreign Fruit -
+		- Foreign Fruit - Upon usage, it instantly heals the user for 50% of their Max HP.
+7.5 Round/45 Second Cooldown.
-		- Forgive Me Please -
+		- Forgive Me Please - Throw out a cursed doll that triggers any on-kill effects from Items upon itself, doing its effects every second for 1.5 Rounds/8 Seconds.
+7.5 Round/45 Second Cooldown.
-		- Fuel Array -
+		- Fuel Array - Looks like it could power something.
+EXTREMELY unstable....
+If your Max HP is reduced below 50% Max HP, the Fuel automatically detonates after 3 seconds and causing a 100ft-wide explosion dealing up to 300% of the holder's Max HP as damage.
+No Crit is applied to the damage.
+If and when the dead Player is revived, the Equipment is no longer equipped to the Player, and isn't fixable or recoverable.
-		- Gnarled Woodsprite -
+		- Gnarled Woodsprite - Gain a Woodsprite follower that passively heals the Player 9% of their Max HP per Round at the start of their Turn.
+Upon activation on themselves or an ally, it can instantly heal the Target 10% of their Max HP before hovering around them to apply its passive until given a new Target.
+2.5 Round/15 Second Cooldown.
-		- Goobo Jr. -
+		- Goobo Jr. - Spawn a gummy clone of yourself that has 300% of your Base Damage and 300% of your Max Health; its life ends in 5 Rounds/30 Seconds.
+16.5 Round/100 Second Cooldown.
-		- Gorag's Opus -
+		- Gorag's Opus - Upon activation, regardless of distance to other allies, you cause everyone in your party to frenzy for 1.1 Rounds/7 Seconds, increasing their Movement Speed by 50% and Attack Speed by 100%.
+7.5 Round/45 Second Cooldown.
-		- Jade Elephant -
+		- Jade Elephant - For 1 Round, gain 500 Armour.
+7.5 Round/45 Second Cooldown.
-		- Milky Chrysalis -
+		- Milky Chrysalis - Upon activation, the player sprouts wings and can fly for 2.5 Rounds/15 Seconds with Untrained Skill.
+While you have these wings, you boost your Total Movement Speed by 20%.
+10 Round/60 Second Cooldown.
-		- Molotov (6-Pack) -
+		- Molotov (6-Pack) - Instantly target and throw 6 molotov cocktails at enemies within your Movement, igniting them for 500% Base Damage on impact.
+Each molotov then leaves a 10ft radius burning area for 1.1 Rounds/7 Seconds, dealing 200% Base Damage every second to every creature standing in it.
+7.5 Round/45 Second Cooldown.
-		- Ocular HUD -
+		- Ocular HUD - Upon activation, make all Base And Total Damage gain 100% Crit Chance for 1.5 Rounds/9 seconds.
+10 Round/60 Second Cooldown.
-		- Preon Accumulator -
+		- Preon Accumulator - After 2 seconds of charging, fires out a slow-moving ball of energy; it travels 10ft per second, attacks 3 of the closest enemies within 115ft per second with lightning tendrils for 400% Base Damage, and once the ball makes contact with an enemy or terrain, it explodes in a 65ft diameter while dealing 8000% Base Damage.
+The Tendrils can't overlap on the same target and deal multiple hits.
+23.5 Round/140 Second Cooldown.
-		- Primordial Cube -
+		- Primordial Cube - Upon activation, it unleashes a slow-moving blackhole that only effects your enemies; moving at a rate of 5ft per second, and pulling in all enemy monsters within a 50ft radius, it travels in a straight line dealing no damage but being completely inescapable until the duration of the blackhole ends; lasting 1.5 Rounds/10 seconds and flying in the fired direction until it collides with an immovable surface or ends.
+10 Round/60 Second Cooldown.
-		- Radar Scanner -
+		- Radar Scanner - Reveal all interactables within 1640ft for 10 seconds.
+7.5 Round/45 Second Cooldown.
-		- Recycler -
+		- Recycler - Any Item or Equipment that's fed to the Recycler is transformed into another Item or Equipment of equal rarity aside from the original item.
+Items rolled can't be Equipment, and vice versa.
+7.5 Round/45 Second Cooldown.
-		- Remote Caffeinator -
+		- Remote Caffeinator - Request an Eclipse Zero Vending Machine from the UES Safe Travels, taking 1 Round to be called to a pin-pointed location and dealing 2000% Base Damage to any and all hit within 15ft of its landing spot.
+The Vending Machine can be interacted with up to 12 times, costing (5 + 5 per additional purchase) Gold with each payment, dispensing 3 cans of soda at a time and healing the consumer 25% of their Max HP.
+10 Round/60 Second Cooldown.
-		- Royal Capacitor -
+		- Royal Capacitor - Pick a target within line-of-sight before calling a lightning strike down upon them, dealing 3000% Base Damage and stunning nearby monsters within 10ft.
+3.5 Round/20 Second Cooldown.
-		- Sawmerang -
+		- Sawmerang - Throw 3 large saw blades in a line like a boomerang that slice enemies for 400% Base Damage each upon contact, and also causing them to take 100% Base Damage Bleed every second for 1 Round.
+Can strike enemies again on the way back.
+15 Round/45 Second Cooldown.
-		- Seed of Life -
+		- Seed of Life - Upon death, it revives the user; upon activation, it revives all dead allies.
+It's consumed upon use.
+10 Round/60 Second Cooldown.
-		- Seed of Life (Consumed) -
+		- Seed of Life (Consumed) - On activation, the Equipment is consumed while placing a permanent sprout on the ground that drops 10 healing orbs in a 5ft radius, each orb healing the person for 2% of their Max HP/
-		- Super Massive Leech -
+		- Super Massive Leech - Heal for 20% of the Damage you deal for 1 Round.
+10 Round/60 Second Cooldown.
-		- The Back-up -
+		- The Back-up - Call 4 Strike Drones to fight for you that last for 4 Rounds, after which they then destroy themselves; the Drones stick close to the Player, have (225+67.5 per level) HP, (7+1.4 per level) Base Damage, and do not benefit from damage-effects from the Player's Items.
+16.5 Round/100 Second Cooldown.
-		- The Crowdfunder -
+		- The Crowdfunder - A toggleable minigun that runs on Gold; starts out firing 3 bullets per second (18 bullets per Round), but gradually ramps up in amount of bullets fired every Round by +3 with a Maximum bps of 18 (i.e. Round 2 = 6 bps/36 bpr, Round 3 = 9 bps/54 bpr, Round 4 = 12 bps/72, and Round 5 = 15 bps/90 bpr).
+Each bullet shot consumes 1 Gold from the user, increasing by +1 every 4 levels the Player gains.
+0 Round/0 Second Cooldown.
-		- Trophy Hunter's Tricorn -
+		- Trophy Hunter's Tricorn - Execute any enemy capable of spawning a Unique Reward, and it will drop that Item.
+Can only be used against certain enemies, otherwise will not be triggered on other enemies or accidentally.
+Equipment is consumed on use.
+0 Round/0 Second Cooldown.
-		- Trophy Hunter's Tricorn (Consumed)  -
+		- Trophy Hunter's Tricorn (Consumed)  - Looks kinda cool, but that's about it.
+10 Round/60 Second Cooldown.
-		- Volcanic Egg -
+		- Volcanic Egg - Turn into a Dragonic Fireball for 1 Round, dealing 500% Base Damage on impact while phasing through all enemies except attacks.
+At the end of the duration, you detonate in a radius of a 15ft sphere dealing 800% Base Damage before turning back to normal.
+5 Round/30 Second Cooldown.
 	- Void
 		- Effigy of Grief - Place a Pillar-like effigy somewhere within 30ft that releases a 50ft aura that inflicts Cripple on all creatures within their radius, while being able to stack 5 effigies at once within close or distant proximity.
 2.5 Round/15 Second Cooldown.
 		- Glowing Meteorite - Rain Meteors with a radius of 10ft from the sky, damaging all creatures in random areas for 600% Base Damage per blast, lasting 3 Rounds.
 23 Round/138 Second Cooldown.